dotnet/docs-maui/docs/user-interface/controls/indicatorview.md

 </StackLayout>
 ```

 The elements specified in the `DataTemplate` define the appearance of each indicator.
-In this example, each indicator is a `Label` that displays a font icon.
+In this example, each indicator is a <xref:Microsoft.Maui.Controls.Label> that displays a font icon.

 The following screenshot shows indicators rendered using a font icon: